RadarVisuals/RADAR/full_codebase_dump.md

     loadingMessage: s.loadingMessage,
   })));

-  // Note: 'isWorkspaceTransitioning' and '_executeLoadAfterFade' are tricky ones.
-  // In the legacy WorkspaceContext, these were local state inside the provider component to handle fade-out.
-  // In a real app, the VisualEngine handles the fade.
-We can simplify this.
-  // If the engine is ready, we are ready.
-  // We'll trust the Engine's transition logic instead of React state for opacity fades.
-  // However, for compatibility, we can assume 'loadingMessage' implies transitioning. const isWorkspaceTransitioning = !!loadingMessage && loadingMessage.includes("Loading");
+  const isWorkspaceTransitioning = !!loadingMessage && loadingMessage.includes("Loading");

   const fullSceneList = useMemo(() =>
     Object.values(useProjectStore.getState().stagedWorkspace?.presets || {})
     .sort((a, b) => a.name.localeCompare(b.name, undefined, { numeric: true })),
   [useProjectStore.getState().stagedWorkspace]);
-  // --- END REFACTOR ---

   const {
     registerManagerInstancesRef,